Victoria Freeman and Catherine McKercher | In Her Voice

 October 18 @ 6:00 pm - 8:00 pmFree

 Please join us for a special In Her Voice event!
 Victoria Freeman and Catherine McKercher will be discussing their new books, A World Without Martha and Shut Away, respectively.
+The conversation will be moderated by Madeline Burghardt.

 A book signing will conclude the event.